thabala-cloud/docs/docs/cli/commands/service-instance-resume.md

 }
 ```

-:::info

-To create a new or to stop/delete an existing service instance you need to `apply` a relevant
-infrastructure YAML.

-See further details in [Apply Infrastructure](apply-infra.md) section.
+:::caution

+A service instance can be resumed only if it's in `Paused` state.

 :::